Posted On November 27, 2019 Car Accidents

 Because of California’s laws regarding financial responsibility for crashes, most motor vehicle owners purchase liability insurance coverage, with minimums dictated by state law.

 Liability insurance compensates other drivers, passengers and pedestrians who may suffer either personal injuries or property damage in a crash caused by you or anyone else covered under your insurance policy.
-In California, the minimum amount of liability insurance you’re required to carry breaks down as follows:
+In California, you must carry at least the following amounts of liability insurance:

 Remember, these are minimums.
 You can (and often should) carry greater coverage to protect you in a worst-case scenario where significant injuries or damage might occur.
-That’s because you’re required to pay for any damages that exceed your policy limits—out of pocket.
+You must pay out of pocket for any damages that exceed your policy limits.

 Liability coverage also takes care of family members driving your own vehicle, as well as people you’ve given permission to drive your vehicle who are outside of your family.
 It may also cover you if you’re driving a rental car in California, too.